 Founder: Asha Iqbal

-I had struggled for numerous years with anxiety and other problems but I had such a wall put up that anyone who encountered me didn’t realise anything was wrong.
+I fled abuse at the age of 30 years old! for over 20 years I had lived in a household where it was a toxic culture in where I had faced honour based violence and as a result I had struggled with anxiety, depression, I was self harming and suicidal but I had put a wall up and adapted to a classic poker face syndrome so that anyone who encountered me didn’t realise anything was wrong.
 This was mainly due to the stigma attached to mental health as I was so concerned about the label that I would be attached with if I was so open.

 I have a background of working with people from all ages that included young vulnerable girls being groomed, running peer pressure workshops to year 8/9 students, young offenders and to even working in a service that provides care to palliative patients.
 My varied experience has given me an insight into a wide variety of victims in difficult situations facing numerous mental health conditions.
 I want to put my experiences and my own personal experience into ensuring services are improved so as a society we can work towards better mental health.

 Asha Iqbal is also an impactful public speaker who speaks upon her personal experience when delivering her speeches and draws upon what needs addressing and how this can be achieved.